GeorgeMC2610/KTANE-Bot/README.md

 #### Key-Word: DEFUSE SYMBOLS

+Just like Simon Says, there's also a group of people that just memorize the symbols.
+But if you can't memorize, you have to tell the bot sequentially the symbols you see. **After you state a symbol, wait until the bot repeats it and says "next".** Thereafter naming all four symbols, the bot should say the right order for you to press.

 I've named the symbols after what I thought was more obvious.
 You can take a look at the [Text Document](https://github.com/GeorgeMC2610/KTANE-Bot/blob/master/bin/Debug/Symbols.txt) the program reads to identify the words.
 Otherwise here are the names:

 ![symbols](https://github.com/GeorgeMC2610/KTANE-Bot/blob/master/SYMBOLS.jpg)